Health Policy

 CMS spending, HCBS shift, and value-based care adoption.
 All figures from CMS and CMMI public data.

-Share of long-term care spending · *2024 estimated
+Share of long-term care spending · directional estimates; HCBS has led since 2013

 Number of participating organizations by model